vignedev/sunaba/readme.md

                        # - enable only if necessary

 # Passes certain device files to the sandbox
-pass_dri               # passes /dev/dri, /dev/nvidia* and /sys/devices
+pass_dri               # passes /dev/dri and /sys/devices
 pass_input_devices     # passes the entirety of /dev/input
+pass_nvidia            # passes /dev/nvidia* and /sys/module/nvidia

 # The final call
 execute "$CMD" "$ARGS" # runs the program at "$CMD" with "$ARGS"